cbeust/maple-2/README.md

   markers for address and data in order to facilitate identifying where these tracks start.
 This will only produce highlighted results for standard markers (`D5 AA 96` / `DE AA` and `D5 AA AD`/`DE AA`).

-### Floppy disk
+### Drive

-This view shows you where the track is at it moves across the disk.
+THis view shows you a graphical representation of the travels of the disk drive.
+It is updated in real time as the disk drive reads more tracks.

+It's a great way to visualize copy protections in action.
+For a regular, unprotected disk, you would expect to only see white dots.
+As soon as you see orange (half tracks) or red (quarter tracks) show up on this graph, it means you are dealing with a protected disk.

 ## Tests